Ven0maus/FlowVitae/README.md

 ```

 # Custom cell conversion
-There are some ways to convert the underlying TCellType to TCell
+There are some ways to convert the underlying TCellType to TCell.
-You can implement your own Grid class based on the GridBase<TCellType, TCell>
-and override Convert method
+- You can implement your own Grid class based on the GridBase<TCellType, TCell> and override the Convert method.
-Or you can simply call the method SetCustomConverter(converter) on the Grid
+- You can call the method SetCustomConverter(converter) on the Grid which is then used in Convert instead of default new() constructor

 Here is an example of the method:
 ```csharp